Hereditary ATTR Amyloidosis

 Up until recently, a liver transplant has been the only option for treatment of hereditary ATTR amyloidosis.
 TTR is mostly made by the liver and a transplant will reduce the production of the abnormal TTR protein.

-- Stabilizing the TTR protein (to prevent it forming amyloid deposits)
+- Stabilizing the TTR protein

 - Stopping the production of TTR protein